cycloptux/GiselleBot-Documentation/docs/Contents/Privacy Policy for GiselleBot.md

 delete such additionally provided information as soon as we finish verifying you.

-How Can You Opt-Out Of Providing Your Data?
+How Can You Opt Out Of Providing Your Data?
 -------------------------------------------

 **In Short:** Our Services may offer the ability to self opt-out of